nopjia/particles/README.md

 #Particle Dream

-An interactive particle simulation for your mind.
+An interactive particle simulation for your mind

 See it [live here](http://www.iamnop.com/particles/)